OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/administrator/purge-records.md

 ### User privileges

-Following are the privileges required for the dedicated {{SITENAME}} user to purge synchronized entities:
+Following are the privileges required for the dedicated <code class="expression">space.vars.SITENAME</code> user to purge synchronized entities:

 **Required role**